Bracedd/VimChallenger/README.md

 AI Was used to generate the challenges in a specified format AI Used: ChatGPT

-## Challenges
-- Move to the end of a line.
-- Delete a word.
-- Redo an undone change.
-- Search for a word.
-- Yank (copy) a line.

 ## Usage
  Follow the prompts displayed on the screen.
  Use Vim commands and shortcuts to solve the challenges.